Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 What To Pack for a Weekend in Savannah

 In our Savannah Itinerary for 3 days, we explore a lot on foot!
-Between the long distances and cobblestone streets, you will want to pack a pair of comfortable walking shoes.
-I like to wear Columbia shoes for women while taking in city sights – and Kris generally likes to do his exploration in Merrell trail shoes.
+Between the long distances and cobblestone streets, you will want comfortable walking shoes.
+I like to wear these NB Trainers

-For your Savannah trip, we recommend bringing a packable raincoat and travel umbrella – as well as sunscreen, good sunglasses and a wide-brimmed travel hat for sunny days.
+We suggest bringing a packable raincoat and umbrella – as well as sunscreen, sunglasses and a wide-brimmed hat.
 Also, don’t forget the insect repellent to keep the mosquitoes away!

-A good day pack is one of the essential Savannah travel accessories!
-With long days of sightseeing on your Savannah weekend getaway, you will want to ensure you have everything you need (including your everyday travel items) neatly tucked into your day bag.
+A good day pack is an essential travel accessory!
+With long days of exploring on your Savannah weekend getaway, you will want to ensure your everyday travel items are neatly tucked away.

-Start planning your trip to Savannah, Georgia!
+Start planning your US Trip!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com